namnv609/dockerfile-simple-ssh-server/README.md

-# dockerfile-simple-ssh-server
+# Dockerfile simple OpenSSH server

-Dockerfile simple OpenSSH server
+My simple Dockerfile is used to create simple OpenSSH server